apacheignite/documentation/web-console/web-console.md

 ## Demo for SQL
 How to evaluate:
-In this mode internal Ignite node will be started.
+In this mode tree server node and one client node will be started.
 Cache created and populated with data.
  * Click "SQL" in Ignite Web Console top menu.
  * "Demo" notebook with preconfigured queries will be opened.
- * You can also execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".
+ * You can execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".

 For example:
  * Enter SQL statement: